 Because of Alexander’s great success in life, brought about by his tenacity and daring, he was greatly revered in death.
 This is how we know where his tomb was in certain places at certain times.
-There are records of such people like Julius Caesar, Cleopatra and Caligula (who may have had his breastplate stolen out of his sarcophagus) visiting his tomb.
+There are records of such people as Julius Caesar, Cleopatra, and Caligula (who may have had his breastplate stolen out of his sarcophagus) visiting his tomb.
 We also know that Alexander the Great’s body may have been placed in a golden sarcophagus.

 Either Ptolemy I Soter or his son Philadelphus moved Alexander’s body to a new tomb in Alexandria in the late 4th or early 3rd Century BCE.
 The tomb was placed in a Mausoleum and reported to still exist in 274 BCE.

 The tomb in Alexandria was replaced with another by Ptolemy Philopator around 215 BC.
 Philopator had a mausoleum erected in the center of Alexandria.
 In it, he placed some of his ancestors and Alexander the Great.

 There is a record of Alexander the Great’s golden sarcophagus being melted down and sold in 89 BC.
 It was replaced by a glass sarcophagus.

 The last definite record we have of the tomb of Alexander the Great dates to roughly 215 AD, when Caracella visited the tomb.

 War came to Alexandria during the 3rd century.
 The city was attacked and ransacked repeatedly over the course of many years.
 It is possible that the tomb of Alexander the Great was destroyed, partially destroyed and/or robbed at this time.

 If the tomb remained standing after these events, as some accounts suggest, then it is likely that it was destroyed during the famous earthquake and tsunami that struck Alexandria in 365 AD.